-JSTORJSTOR has opened most of its journal collections and primary source collections through June 2021.
+JSTORJSTOR has opened most of its journals and primary source collections until June 2022.

 MEDLINE with Full Text (from EBSCO)MEDLINE with Full Text contains full text for many of the most used journals in the MEDLINE index - with no embargo.
 With coverage dating back to 1949 and full-text back to 1965.

 Sage PremierSearch for academic journals in the fields of business, humanities, social science, science, technology and medicine.

 ScienceDirect Freedom CollectionFull-text abstracts and articles from all fields of science.
 Most journal articles become available immediately after peer review and before the printed versions are issued.
 Additionally, this database offers multimedia features not available in print journals, such as video, audio and spreadsheet files.

 Our bodies are filled with molecular machinery that orchestrates all sorts of life processes.
 When we think, microscopic "channels" open and close in our brain cell membranes; when we run, tiny "motors" spin in our muscle cell membranes.

 This story is told through the lens of membrane research, an unwritten history at the crossroads of molecular biology, biochemistry, physiology, and the neurosciences.